 When Olave was old enough, she began to accompany her father on his winter holidays.
 They were on board the RMSP Arcadian on their way to Jamaica when she was introduced to Robert Baden-Powell.
 He was on his way to New York then Australia in support of Scouting.
 She was 23 and he was 55 so there was a 32 year age difference.
 They were engaged in the same year and married in secret in Dorset on October 30, 1912.
 They had three children:

 It is interesting that Betty also met her husband aboard a ship, shared the same birthday as her husband, and had a big age-difference (10 years).
 Betty was involved in Guiding in Northern Rhodesia and England.

 When Olave's sister Auriol died, Olave raised her 3 nieces as if they were her own children.

-Their grandson Michael Baden-Powell (son of Peter) lives in Australia and has personally visited the Pax Hill Scout Camp in Ballarat and attended some of our Queen's Guide presentations at Government House.
+Their grandson Michael Baden-Powell (son of Peter) lived in Australia.
+He visited the Pax Hill Scout Camp in Ballarat and attended some of our Queen's Guide presentations at Government House.